radiantearth/stac-api-spec/item-search/README.md

 ## Extensions

-STAC API Extensions can be found [here](https://stac-api-extensions.github.io).
+STAC API Extensions can be found at [stac-api-extensions.github.io](https://stac-api-extensions.github.io).